andedu15/Express-Note-Taker/README.md

 ## Getting Started

-Below is the link to the project repository, a link to the deployed application on Heroku, and a link to the video of how the application works.
+Below is the link to the project repository, a link to the deployed application on Heroku, and a video of how the application works.

 https://github.com/andedu15/Express-Note-Taker